samaaeid/Wormhole/README.md

 # Wormhole
-This project shows you the shortest path from source to destination using DIJKSTRA algorithm and Adjacency matrix.
+This project shows you the shortest path from source planet to destination using DIJKSTRA algorithm and Adjacency matrix.